 Owe less at trade-in.

 Accelerating your auto loan payments also put you in a better equity position sooner in the life of the loan which means you will owe less on your loan at trade-in.
-You can determine just how much you stand to save by entering your loan information into our auto loan savings calculator.
+You can determine just how much you stand to benefit by entering your loan information into our auto loan calculator.
 Let the numbers speak for themselves.

 91% of People Who Trade-In Their Cars Still Owe Money

 On a $24,500 car loan at 7% with a 66-month term, the biweekly option is clearly the winner over a conventional payoff strategy.